Edward Flatau: Life

-He was born in 1868 in Płock, the son of Anna and Ludwik Flatau of assimilated Jewish family.
+He was born in 1868 in Płock, the son of Anna and Ludwik Flatau of an assimilated Jewish family.
 In 1886, he graduated from high school (gymnasium) in Płock (now Marshal Stanisław Małachowski High School, Płock, also known as "Małachowianka").
 From 1886, Flatau attended medical school at the University of Moscow, where he graduated eximia cum laude.
 In Moscow, he was greatly influenced by the psychiatrist Sergei Sergeievich Korsakoff (1854–1900) and the neurologist Alexis Jakovlevich Kozhevnikof (1836–1902).
 Flatau became a medical doctor in 1892.

-He spent the years 1893–1899 in Berlin in the laboratories of Emanuel Mendel (1839–1907) and in the University of Berlin under Wilhelm von Waldeyer-Hartz (1836–1921).
+He spent the years 1893–1899 in Berlin in the laboratories of Emanuel Mendel (1839–1907) and at the University of Berlin under Wilhelm von Waldeyer-Hartz (1836–1921).
 During that time, he worked together with Alfred Goldscheider (1858–1935), Ernst Viktor von Leyden (1832–1910), Hermann Oppenheim, Louis Jacobsohn, Ernst Remak, and Hugo Liepmann.

 Though he was offered a position of professorship of neurology in Buenos Aires, he returned to Poland and in 1899 settled in Warsaw.

 He was married twice.
 He had two daughters, Anna and Joanna Flatau.
 His first wife Zofia and daughter Anna are described in a book by Antoni Marianowicz.
 Some stories about his personal life are printed in reminiscences of Wacław Solski and Ludwik Krzywicki.